Legitimuz-Tech/legitimuz-examples-sdk-web-ios-swiftui/README.md

 - **Camera Access**: Verify the app has been granted camera permissions during runtime
 - **WebView Configuration**: Check that the WebView is properly configured for media capture
 - **URL Loading**: Confirm the Legitimuz SDK URL is accessible and correct
+- **Event Not Received**: Check the JavaScript console for errors and verify the event listener is working

 ## Support

 For questions about the Legitimuz SDK, please contact Legitimuz support.

+## TODO:
+- Add how to handle events from javascript.